-Originally conceived in Germany in 1916 as a way to save on energy costs, the United States quickly followed suit in 1918 and started practicing Daylight Savings Time.
+Originally conceived in Germany in 1916 as a way to save on energy costs, the United States quickly followed suit in 1918.
 However, with the increase in energy efficiency in the 21st century, the annual energy reduction due to the time change is merely .03%.

 In addition to the minimal energy savings, the lost hour is also associated with an increase in automobile accidents and heart attacks.
 In fact, scientists have found that on the Monday after Daylight Savings Time begins heart attack rates increase by an astonishing 24 percent.

 Considering these numbers, it is no surprise that Arizona and Hawaii quit observing the time change, and many other states are considering the same thing.

 If you live in an area that still practices Daylight Savings Time, you will want to read this list of tips and tricks to help you safely get through the week with the least amount of exhaustion.